Fun Facts about Ants: Interesting Social Insects

 Jesus’ Revelation of His Heavenly Father’s True Nature

-When Jesus became a baby, our Creator voluntarily gave Himself the limitations of a human being.
-The incarnation was so successful, that everyone meeting Jesus fully accepted Him as a mortal man.
+When Jesus became a baby, our Creator voluntarily gave Himself the limitations of a human body.
+The incarnation was so successful that everyone meeting Jesus fully accepted Him as a mortal man.
 They didn’t have any fear of Him at all; no inkling they were talking to the One they worshiped.
 Our Savior successfully entered our world in human form to heal, deliver, teach, save and redeem.

 In fairy tales, princes sometimes disguise themselves temporarily as beggars.